openreplay/documentation/content/integrations/github.md

 ## With OpenReplay Cloud

 Go to 'Preferences > Integration' and click on GitHub.
 You will be redirected to GitHub for authentication.
 That's all you have to do.
 A 'Create Issue' button would then appear in all recordings so you can quickly create and assign issues in GitHub.

+## Troubleshooting

+If you encounter any issues, connect to our [Slack](https://slack.openreplay.com) and get help from our community.